TikTok-Simulator/VideoSearchSingleNode/README.md

 ### 1. Create Twelve Labs API key:
 - Sign up at [Twelve Labs API key](https://playground.twelvelabs.io/)
 - Go to account and get API key.
-This is free to use but has limit usage.
+This is free to use but has **limit usage**.

 ### 2. Add to environment file: